Fluoride in tea is one of the most potent and forgotten sources of fluoride.

 How Does Fluoride Get Into Tea?

-For the longest time I thought ALL tea was healthy.
+For a long time I thought ALL tea was healthy.

 Now I’m sure tea was healthy many years ago, specifically before mass pollution.

-In addition, since soil quality varies from country to country and even within a country, it’s not as easy as telling you to stay away from tea grown in a specific country.
+In addition, since soil quality varies from country to country and even within a country, it’s not as easy as telling you to stay away from tea grown in a specific part of the world.